davi-mag/votingbehavior/README.md

 3. Univariate and Bivariate Analysis.
 4. Machine Learning and Regression Analysis (Decision Tree, Random Forests, Boosting, Multinomial Linear Regression)

-A dedicate paper is available, with Literature Review, summary of the methodology, main results, interpretations and conclusions.
+A dedicated paper is available, with literature review, summary of the methodology, main results, interpretations and conclusions.
 For the comprehensive analysis, we invite you to explore the full notebook available here.